rparak/UR10e_Robotic_Teleoperation/README.md

 More information about signal processing filters, such as SMA (Simple Moving Average), BLP (Butterworth Low Pass), and BLPMA (Butterworth Low Pass Moving Average), can be found in the repository below:
 [/rparak/Simple_Signal_Processing](https://github.com/rparak/Simple_Signal_Processing)

-**Warning!**

-It is necessary to copy and paste the P5DLL.dll file into the 'C:\Windows\SysWOW64' directory.

 The project was realized at the Institute of Robotics, Johannes Kepler University in Linz as part of an Erasmus+ research internship.